alberlab/pgs/docs/quickstart.rst

 PGS Helper GUI
 --------------

-PGS package includes Graphical User Interface (GUI) based helper program for user to run pgs easily.
+PGS package includes a Graphical User Interface (GUI) based helper program for user to run PGS easily.
-User can generate command script (i.e. runPgs.sh) and configuration file(i.e. input_config.json) through the PGS Helper.
+With this, a user can generate a command script (i.e. runPgs.sh) and a configuration file (i.e. input_config.json).

-..
-Tip:: PGS Helper uses `Java Runtime Envrionment <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_, the latest Java SE 8 update is recommended.
+.. tip:: PGS Helper uses `Java Runtime Envrionment <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_, the latest Java SE 8 update is recommended.

 Using the PGS Helper